 The GCSE Computer Science course encourages students to have a deeper understanding of technology, how most electronic components found on the motherboard work.
 Why do computers use binary to store data?
 Why are the ASCII and Unicode tables so important in computers?
-They will also be taught to apply computational thinking concepts in the classroom e.g. Algorithm, Abstraction, Decomposition.
+Students will also be taught to apply computational thinking concepts in the classroom e.g. Algorithm, Abstraction, Decomposition.
 Students of the 21st century are digital natives; they will be prompted to make a connection between how they use technology in their everyday life and what they learn in the classroom.

 The exam board chosen to take them to this learning journey is OCR.
-The new spec consists of 3 components:
+The new specification consists of three components:

-Component 01

-Computer system theories concepts (written exam lasting 1h30 mins.
+Component 01: Computer system theories concepts (written exam lasting 1 hour 30 mins.
 50% of the GCSE mark): Students will be introduced theories such as system architecture, computer memory and storage, networks, network security, systems software.
 They will also look at legislations, ethics, and cultural impacts of using or creating technology in the computing field.

-Component 02

-Computational thinking, algorithms, and programming (Written exam lasting 1h30 mins): Students will be developing skills and understanding of algorithms (use of flowcharts and pseudocode to represent logic pf their programs, programming fundamentals e.g., Linear search, bubble sort, Binary search, Boolean logic and high-level programming language.
+Component 02: Computational thinking, algorithms, and programming (Written exam lasting 1 hour 30 mins): Students will be developing skills and understanding of algorithms (use of flowcharts and pseudocode to represent logic pf their programs, programming fundamentals e.g., Linear search, bubble sort, Binary search, Boolean logic and high-level programming language.